joshEng1/librocdxg/README.md

 Run the repeated copy test above, not just `torch.cuda.is_available()`.

-### Problem: You see `Warning: Windows driver is old, please update it.`

-That warning appeared during testing even when the runtime tests worked.
-It is still a good idea to update the Windows AMD driver if you can.

 ## Optional Environment Variables For Debugging

 Most users do not need these, but they were useful while debugging: